 Distribution Systems: The grid’s distribution system is made up of lower-voltage power lines that carry electricity from substations to homes, schools, faith communities, and businesses.

-Distributed generation, which refers to small-scale power generation that is located close to where it will be used, is also playing an increasingly important role in the modernization of the grid.
+Distributed generation, which refers to small-scale power generation that is located close to where it will be used, is also playing an increasingly important role in the grid modernization initiative.

 What is a Modernized Power Grid?

 A modernized power grid is a grid that is designed to meet the challenges of the 21st century.
 It’s a grid that can accommodate more renewable energy sources, that is more resilient to weather events and other disruptions, and that is more efficient in order to save money and reduce emissions.

 An example of a modern power grid is the one being developed by the U.S. Department of Energy’s Office of Electricity Delivery and Energy Reliability.
 This grid will use new technologies like microgrids and smart grid technologies, and it will be designed to be more flexible and adaptable to meet the needs of a changing world.

 Modernizing the grid and switching to sustainable energy can provide the U.S. economy a huge boost, particularly in rural areas, as there will be a lot of work—and therefore jobs—needed to complete it.
 One important aspect of grid modernization?
 Grid digitalization.